makersacademy/chitter-challenge/README.md

 ---------
 * I found learning and getting Data Mapper set up with no supports was a good challenging process.
 I felt I achieved a good level of success having learned and used it from scratch.
 However, it did take a good chunk of time to be able to learn it and test it out, leaving less time for the functionality of the Challenge
 * I felt good about my process of having Rake files to set up the environment, using DataMapper and creating the code using true TDD
 * There is a lot more I would like to do in completing this exercise and I feel I still have knowledge gaps on databases due to the slower process of the new curriculum that we were testing out at Makers Academy this week.
-I ran out of time to do so but have documented all the areas I would like to learn more about below so that I can investigate later
+I ran out of time to cover the new knowledge areas but have documented all the areas I would like to learn more about below so that I can investigate later
+* The codebase also needs to be cleaned up (requiring the same files in multiple places, comments left in etc, filenames could be clearer)

 Areas of knowledge on databases that I would like to research and solidify
 ---------